prathje/motion-canvas-narrator/README.md

   );
 ```

-You will find the example project that includes subtitles used for the demo video here: [Example Project](https://github.com/prathje/motion-canvas-narrator-example-project)

 ## Contributing

-If you want to contribute to this project, feel free to open issues or pull requests.
+If you'd like to contribute to this project, please feel free to open issues or pull requests.

-## Todos
-NarrationProvider should be in its own file
-NarratorOptions should be passed to generate the ID as well